 To fix this use a paper clip to press the little hole on the bottom of your Hue 2.0 bridge.
 This will reset it to the factory settings, and you can set it all up again.

 Reserving IP address in your Router for your Philips Hue Bridge Mac Address.

 Reserving an IP address in your router is another was to make sure your Philips Hue hub will get the same DHCP IP address each time it reboots.

 To set this in your router, log into your router first.
 Look into your documentation to see how to do this.
-But for me to log into the TPlink I had to go to 192.168.1.1 and use username / password of Admin/Admin.
+But for me to log into the TPlink router, I had to go to 192.168.1.1 and use the username/password of Admin/Admin.
 Good time to change your Router password now if you haven’t already.